KirklandLab/CutandTag_Alignment_QC/README.md

 This workflow performs per sample peak calling with MACS2.
 These peaks are useful for sample level QC and FRiP score calculation.

 This workflow does not define final consensus peak sets or merge biological replicates.
 Those steps are handled by the downstream companion workflow.

+FRiP is calculated using the cleaned fragment BED generated from the final analysis BAM.
+This includes same-chromosome fragment pairs shorter than 1,000 bp that pass the workflow's BEDPE fragment-processing filters.

+---

+### **Fragment Count Correlation**

+The correlation plot is calculated from fragment midpoint counts in 500-bp bins generated from cleaned final analysis fragments.
+Only occupied bins represented in the binned fragment count files are included; genome wide bins with no fragments are not explicitly included as zero count bins.

+Because the calculation is restricted to occupied bins, correlation values may be inflated relative to a genome wide correlation that includes unoccupied bins.
+The plot should therefore be interpreted as a relative sample level QC measure of similarity among signal containing regions rather than an unbiased genome wide estimate of concordance.

 ---